List of King of the Hill characters: John Redcorn

-John Redcorn (voiced by Victor Aaron in 1997, Jonathan Joss from 1998 to 2025) is Nancy's Native American former "healer", masseur, and musician, and Joseph's biological father.
+John Redcorn (voiced by Victor Aaron in 1997, Jonathan Joss from 1997 to 2026) is Nancy's Native American former "healer", masseur, and musician, and Joseph's biological father.
 He is a former roadie for Winger and lead singer of Big Mountain Fudgecake.
 In Season 9, he began writing and performing his own children's music.
 He works out of his trailer as a masseur, though his clients are generally only women.
 It is implied that he has a history of having sex with them, as Hank is horrified when Peggy goes to see him, and John Redcorn even states to him, "Hank, I consider you a friend.
 I would never heal your wife the way I heal the wives of others."
 He is also active in American Indian rights campaigns, and Dale once helped him with a lawsuit that netted him 12 acres of land from the federal government.
 However, he was manipulated into building a casino on the property, which was not—and, as of 2025, still is not—legally permitted to operate in the state of Texas, as their tribes previously forfeited their gaming rights in exchange for federal recognition, and his property was permitted for hazardous dumping to pay the debt.
 Because Dale had been so helpful, Redcorn felt extremely guilty over what he did with Nancy, and ended his affair by encouraging Nancy and Dale to strengthen their marriage.
 Dale re-tailored Redcorn's status as a musician from a mediocre rock singer to a successful children's performer.
 He also has a daughter, Kate, whose mother is Charlene.
-Following Joss's death in 2025, a tribute for Joss appeared in the season finale; it is not known if Redcorn will appear in season 15.
+Following Joss's death in 2025, a tribute for Joss appeared in the season finale.